diaomin/crnn-mxnet-chinese-text-recognition/README.md

 Main changes are：

 -  **The new crnn model supports prediction for variable-width image files, so is more efficient for prediction.**
+-  Support fine-tuning the existing model with specific data.
 -  Fix bugs，such as `train accuracy` always `0`.
 -  Depended package `mxnet` is upgraded from `1.3.1`  to `1.4.1`.